steffenwoell/steffenwoell.github.io/_posts/2023-06-03-dont-turn-your-back-on-the-city.md

 ---
 layout: post
-title: Don't Turn Your Back on the City
+title: Don&#8217;t Turn Your Back on the City
 subtitle: Berlin, Germany
 image: /img/don.webp
 excerpt: Moving faster, A neon moon is growing nearer to me, Life is taking longer than I expected it to be ...